Ryan9771/Personal-Website-React/README.md

-My personal website, but remade using react for better organisation and cleaner code.
+My personal website, but remade using react with typescript for better organisation and cleaner code.